stijnwop/manureSystem/docs/PLACEABLES.md

 This will create a COUPLING node linked to the node on the index `0|3` with the given position and rotation.

-> **Tip: in order to verify that the node is on the correct position I suggest you to look ingame and use the console command `msToggleDebug` this will highlight all the connector nodes used.**
+> **TIP: in order to verify that the node is on the correct position I suggest you to look ingame and use the console command `msToggleDebug` this will highlight all the connector nodes used.**
 > ![msToggleDebug](images/msToggleDebug.png)

 ##### Adding connector animations